tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

   + import_config "/var/prod.secret.exs"
   ```

-  and remove the hook so that distillery could generate _sys.config_
+  and remove the hook so that Distillery could generate _sys.config_
   using _/var/prod.secret.exs_ file itself instead of its symlink.

   IMO the whole idea of using a symlink in edeliver is to remove the knowledge